Saturday, August 18, 2007

 (y-f(t))^2

-where y is the measured dependent variable and f(t) is the calculated.
-The Scipy package has the Levenberg-Marquandt algorithm included as the function leastsq.
+is the calculated.
+The Scipy package has the Levenberg-Marquandt algorithm included as the function leastsq

 The fitting routine is in the file kinfit.py and the python code is listed below.
 Line numbers have been added for readability.